Wizek/loadr/README.md

         "require http://example.com/path/to/file.js";
         something else?

+- How should we address caching?
+  This question is two-fold:

+    - In the case of the CDN caching by the browsers.
+    - In the case of an external source (such as a git url) caching by loadr itself so that it doesn't do excess networking.

-- Do you have an idea for a logo? :)
+- Do you have an idea for a loadr logo? :)

+- If we decide to support npm packages, how are we going to do it?
+  What will we do with those that require node-specific api (like fs)?

+- Would loadr make sense for CSS?
+How?
+  If so, should we include support for Stylus, Less, Sass, etc?
+How do you imagine we do that?

+- Would loadr make sense for HTML templates?
+How?
+  Some libs will need them (think datepicker) and it is quite inconvinient to write them fullin in js.

+- How could we ease debugging?
+Source maps?

 ## What makes loadr different from...

-- **bower**: Too simplistic.
+- **bower**:
   You still have to include everything manually via lots of script tags or fall back to AMD.
+Therefore doesn't encourage much needed componentialization of libraries.

 - **RequireJS and other AMD**:
   Many load-parse cycles makes this approach slow even for development.

   Wasting vast amounts of time waiting for network is no fun.

 - **component**: This one is pretty close, but let's see:

   You just set up a local loadr to be a daemon/service and you can forget all about it.
-  No more `cd project; watch make &` every time you resume work.
+  No more `cd project; watch make &` every time you resume work in one of your projects.
   That rings a bell, doesn't it? :)

   Even better: